laxcat/CharStream/README.md

 # CharStream

 A C++17 char streaming class focussing on developer convenience.
 Specifically an attempt to create a simple-to-use print/log/string-conversion function that accepts and automatically formats any number of parameters of any type, similar to swift's `print` or JavaScript's `console.log`.
-Uses stb_sprintf.h as core formatter.
+Uses a user-defined  `sprintf` function as its core formatter.

 Includes a simple `buildtest` script (single clang++ command), tested in macOS, that demonstrates the basic functionality.
 Not tested beyond that, so not production ready.